joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ## 9. Important Notes / Decisions Made

 * **Data Layer Upgrade to IndexedDB:** The application's data persistence layer has been upgraded from `localStorage` to IndexedDB (via the Dexie.js library).
 This was done to provide a more scalable, performant, and resilient data storage solution capable of handling larger amounts of data and more complex queries.
 * **PIVOTAL DECISION: Migration to Client-Side Architecture:** The project has been fundamentally changed from a complex, self-hosted Node.js microservice application to a pure client-side application.
-This decision was made to drastically simplify the architecture, eliminate server hosting and maintenance costs, and enable easy deployment on any static hosting platform (e.g., GitHub Pages, Netlify).
 * **File Structure:** The project's file structure has been flattened, with all necessary files moved to the root directory to simplify deployment on static hosting services.
-* **Data Backup Strategy:** The backup strategy remains a client-side `.json` file export, generated from the data in the AppStore cache.
+* **Data Backup Strategy:** The backup strategy remains a client-side `.json` file export.